Arati Prabhakar

-Arati Prabhakar (born February 2, 1959) is an American engineer serving as the 12th director of the White House Office of Science and Technology Policy (OSTP) and Science Advisor to the President since October 3, 2022.
-She was the former head of DARPA, the United States Defense Advanced Research Projects Agency, a position she held from July 30, 2012 to January 20, 2017.
-She is a founder and the CEO of Actuate, a nonprofit organization.
+Arati Prabhakar (born February 2, 1959) is an American engineer and public official.
+From October 3, 2022 to January 20, 2025, she served as the 12th director of the White House Office of Science and Technology Policy and the Science and Technology Advisor to the President, which is called Science Advisor to the President. in other administrations.
+She also served in the President's cabinet.

-She headed the National Institute of Standards and Technology (NIST) from 1993 to 1997, and was the first woman to head NIST.
+From 1993 to 1997, Prabhakar served as the 10th Director of the National Institute of Standards and Technology (NIST), the first woman to hold the position.
+Prabhakar served as 20th Director of DARPA (United States Defense Advanced Research Projects Agency) from 2012 to 2017.
+In 2019, she founded and became CEO of Actuate, a data-focused nonprofit organization.

 Early life and education

-Prabhakar's family immigrated to the United States from New Delhi, India when she was three; her mother was seeking an advanced degree in social work in Chicago.
+Prabhakar's family immigrated to the United States from New Delhi, India, when she was three; her mother was seeking an advanced degree in social work in Chicago.
 Prabhakar grew up in Lubbock, Texas, from age ten.
-Her mother encouraged her to pursue a PhD from a very early age.
+Her mother encouraged her to pursue a doctorate from a very early age.

-She has a 1979 bachelor of science in electrical engineering from Texas Tech University in Lubbock, Texas.
-She earned a Master of Science in electrical engineering in 1980 and a PhD in applied physics in 1984, both from the California Institute of Technology.
+In 1979, she obtained a B.S. degree in electrical engineering from Texas Tech University in Lubbock, Texas.
+She earned an M.S. degree in electrical engineering in 1980 and a Ph.D. in applied physics in 1984, both from the California Institute of Technology.
 She was the first woman to earn a PhD in applied physics from Caltech.

 Career

-After receiving her PhD, she went to Washington, D.C. on a 1984 to 1986 congressional fellowship with the Office of Technology Assessment.
+After receiving her PhD, she went to Washington, D.C., on a 1984 to 1986 congressional fellowship with the Office of Technology Assessment.
 Prabhakar subsequently worked at DARPA from 1986 to 1993, initially as a program manager but later as founding director of DARPA's Microelectronics Technology Office.

 At the age of 34, Prabhakar was appointed as head of the National Institute of Standards and Technology (NIST), a position she held from 1993 to 1997.
 After NIST, she was the Chief Technology Officer and senior vice president of Raychem from 1997 to 1998.
 She was then the vice president and later president of Interval Research from 1998 to 2000.

 She joined U.S. Venture Partners from 2001 to 2011, focusing on investment in green technology and information technology startups.
 On July 30, 2012, she became the head of DARPA, replacing Regina E. Dugan.
+She left DARPA in January 2017.

 Prabhakar was a Fellow at the Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford 2017–18.
-In 2019, she started Actuate, a nonprofit organization to open innovation for society's challenges.
+In 2019, she started Actuate, a nonprofit organization focused on issues including climate change and chronic diseases.